Find Affordable College Courses

 Full Atmospheric Sciences & Meteorology at Embry-Riddle Aeronautical University - Prescott Report

-University of Oklahoma Norman Campus did quite well in this year’s ranking of the best value schools for atmospheric sciences and meteorology students.
-It came in at #6 on the list.
-Located in the midsize suburb of Norman, University of Oklahoma is a public school with a very large student population.
+With a ranking of #6, University of Oklahoma Norman Campus did quite well on this year’s best value schools for atmospheric sciences and meteorology students.
+Located in the medium-sized suburb of Norman, University of Oklahoma is a public college with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at University of Oklahoma are $25,116 per year.
+The average tuition and fees for an out-of-state undergraduate student at University of Oklahoma are $25,116 a year.
 After completing their degree, meteorology graduates from University of Oklahoma carry an average student debtload of $26,798.

 Read full report on Atmospheric Sciences & Meteorology at University of Oklahoma Norman Campus